 How to visit

 NOTE: Being a protected area, you need to get Protected Area Permit issued by Tourism and Civil Aviation Department of Sikkim.
-You should contact a registered tour operator can arrange.
-But you need to get that done in Gangtok at least one day before you start for Lachen.
+You should contact a registered tour operator in Gangtok to get this done minimum one day before you start for Lachen.
 Foreigners are not allowed in Gurudungmar Lake because this is an international border area.
 Foreign nationals can go only up to Chopta Valley.
 The permits are usually checked at Mangan and then again at Tong.
+Visit Sikkim Permits

 Suggested Tour Plan from Gangtok